curv3d/curv/ideas/Statements.md

 In an earlier revision of Curv, `a;b;c;` was a block that yields an empty list.
 That design would also address my issue.

+## Static Phrase Kinds

+Top-down static phrase kind determination during analysis.
+Low priority (not MVP).

+Rationale:
+* Semicolon phrases can combine any kind of phrase.
+* Can I type a semicolon phrase in the CLI and test what it does?
+  Initially, I wanted the CLI to execute any phrase kind (so, a binder is executed by printing each field id:val, one per line).
+This might require static phrase kinds, so we know what Operation virtual function to call.
+  Or it requires a new Operation virtual, `polyexec`.
+* Static phrase kinds also seem appropriate for compiling Curv code into Instructions.
+(But not absolutely necessary.)
+* Outside of the context of [] or {}, we don't statically know if `...expr` is a generator or binder.
+This means:
+  1. If we want a bottom up static phrase kind for `...expr`, then I guess we need different syntax for the spread operator in [] and {}.
+  2. If we want "dynamic phrase kind determination" for spread, then we need Operation::polyexec.
+  3. Or we have a top-down static phrase kind for `...expr`, relying on the context of [] or {} to determine the kind.
+If `...expr` appears in a weak context, it is a compile time error.
+This seems reasonable.

+I'll take #3.
+* Top-down static phrase kinds.
+* The CLI supports expressions, definitions, and actions (for debugger control).
+  But not generators, binders or metafunctions: these are syntax fragments, not stand-alone phrases.